opencorenmr/opencorenmr-docs/blog/externalTrigger/extTrig.md

 ![cn19.png](cn19.png)

-The following is how one may connect a source of trigger pulse to the pin:
+The following is how one may connect a source of trigger pulse to the pin (note the proper orientation of wires on the CN19 pin!):

 ![trigger_circuit.png](trigger_circuit.png)